unboundsecurity/Unbound-NextGen-vHSM-Interactive-Demo/README.md

 4. Logs - view the logs for the UKC servers.
 This can be helpful to view after running tokenization/de-tokenization operations.
 5. Resources - links to more information about UKC, the SDE API, and

-<a name="integration"></a>
-### Integrate UKC with your system

-UKC can be integrated with 3rd-party tools, such as databases and web servers.
-See [here](https://www.unboundtech.com/docs/UKC/UKC_Integration_Guide/HTML/Content/Products/Unbound_Cover_Page.htm) for more information.

 <a name="update"></a>
 ## Restarting/Updating Docker